DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "What are these wings?
 And your spirit barrier magic...
 What is meaning of this?"

-"Quickly, Kay!
+"Quickly, Kai!
 This barrier cannot hold for long, so run away while I'm keeping her busy!"

 "Keeping me busy?"